mattpopovich/mattpopovich.com/_posts/2025-04-10-the-complete-apple-watch-comparison-chart-tech-specs.md

 * S6 SiP = Series 6, 7, 8, SE2, Ultra
 * S9 SiP = Series 9, 10, Ultra 2

-The takeaway from this is if you're going to get Ex. a series 5, you're better off getting a series 6.
-If you're going to get a 8, you're better off getting a 9.
+The takeaway from this is if you're going to get, for example, a series 5, you're better off getting a series 6.
+If you're going to get an 8, you're better off getting a 9.
 It's only a one year jump in watch but a ~3 year jump in processor.
 The processor will be faster and the watch will be supported with software updates for a few years longer.

 Your budget may also force you into one of the camps.
 Newer processor camp will be more expensive than the older processor camps.
 For reference, as of 2025, you can get series 6 apple watches on eBay for ~$100, series 9 for ~$200.
 Typically used watches fall off in price pretty good after a year or two.
 Unless a watch with a new processor was just released, buying a used watch can be a great way to get a similar-to-new performing watch at a decent discount.